briangill/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. We will impute all of the missing values in the dataset by using the mean number of steps for
+We will impute all of the missing values in the dataset by using the mean number of steps for
 that same 5-minute interval for all other days in the dataset which have non-missing data for that
 interval.

-3. The new dataset with missing data filled in is created as follows, using the strategy described
+The new dataset with missing data filled in is created as follows, using the strategy described
-in #2 above:
+above:

 ```r